What is a liveness probe?

 Let’s look at an example of using an HTTP request for a liveness probe.

-.
+In the code snippet above, the pod has a single container.
 Let’s look at what each line does in some detail.

 - Line 13 defines the liveness probe.